 Some companies and individuals (who have money) overcome this problem by paying for an ad on Google.
 But that’s not a permanent solution.
 70% to 80% of the search users completely ignore such paid advertisements.

-This is where search engine optimization comes to rescue.
+This is where search engine optimization comes to the rescue.

 You might have heard about it in one of those digital marketing webinars or tutorial videos.
 But not many actually know what it really is and how it works.
 Well, fret not.
 Here’s a detailed guide on SEO for beginners where we dig deep into –